Northwestern University Feinberg School of Medicine

 Skip to main content

-BackmanThe associate director for Research Technology and Infrastructure is appointed by and reports to the director of the Lurie Cancer Center.
-In this role, Vadim Backman, PhD, oversees the infrastructure for interdisciplinary programs and initiatives, which include the 15 Shared Resources that foster basic, clinical and translational research at the Lurie Cancer Center.
+BackmanThe associate director for Engineering and Technology is appointed by and reports to the director of the Lurie Cancer Center.
+In this newly created position, Vadim Backman, PhD, will develop programs linking innovative engineering technologies with cancer research.
+This initiative to accelerate engineering-driven clinical translational efforts is among the top priorities of the Lurie Cancer Center.